PoeMadara/PoeMadara/README.md

 I am an **AI Engineer and Data Scientist** dedicated to **Deep Learning**, **Machine Learning**, and **Data Automation (ETL)**.
 My career pivot was driven by a passion for building intelligent solutions, leveraging my foundation in **problem-solving** and **critical thinking**.

-Beyond algorithms, I am an **AI educator** for spanish and international audiences and a **Co-Founder & Video Game Developer**, applying my programming and AI skills to create dynamic gaming experiences.
+Beyond algorithms, I also **conduct AI workshops** for Spanish and international audiences, and I am a **Co-Founder & Video Game Developer**, applying my programming and AI skills to create dynamic gaming experiences.

 ---